 But those are generalities.
 A handwriting professional always looks at the whole handwriting when making an assessment.
 Here’s a link to my other website for more information.
 And here’s a link to the American Handwriting Analysis Foundation.
 This wonderful nonprofit organization is more than 50 years old.
 I’m currently the president, so a bit prejudiced.
 But you won’t find another handwriting analysis organization that offers more free resources to its members.

+I’m now working on the next Claudia Rose book, Dead Letters.
+In actual fact, writing this blog post allows me to procrastinate working on a difficult chapter.
 I’ve also just finished re-editing What She Saw with the help of Betty Almeida’s eagle eye.
 Readers had pointed out errors (typos and stuff) 🙁 While correcting them I found bits that I wanted to rewrite–like the whole first page.
 So, hopefully, my excellent publishers, Suspense, will soon have the new version up on Amazon.

 And now, no more procrastinating…